 - Emotional needs: stress release and well-being

-- Banish the 5 o’clock blues.
+Banish the 5 o’clock blues.
 For most families, the first hour after arriving home is the hardest.
 Establish an after-school routine to smooth the transition.
 Create a space for backpacks, papers, keys, and laptops and put these items where they belong as you walk in the door.
 Turn on some peaceful music.
-Put out a light snack, such as crackers and cheese or sliced apples.
+Put out a light snack, such as crackers, cheese, or sliced apples.
 Talk with your children about their day as you share the snack.
-Once their immediate needs have been addressed, children are ready to move onto evening activities.
+Once their immediate needs have been addressed, children are ready to move on to evening activities.
 Need to check in with work?
 Talk as a family about carving out some time during the evening for this so that it’s intentional and doesn’t consume your entire night.

-- Set aside time for a ten-minute tidy.
-It might be tempting to leave the dishes in the sink and the house in disarray, but you’ll sleep better and have a more peaceful morning if you tackle chores before you go to bed.
-Many families do a “ten-minute tidy” before dinner or bedtime.
+Set aside time for a ten-minute tidy.
+It might be tempting to leave the dishes in the sink and the house in disarray, but you’ll have a more peaceful morning if you tackle chores before you go to bed.
+Many families do a “ten-minute tidy” after dinner or bedtime.
 Pick up toys, pack backpacks, clean the kitchen, and prep dinner for the next evening.

-- Unwind.
+Unwind.
 Home can be a sanctuary for both children and adults after a busy day.
 Try building time to unwind into your evenings.
-This might include going for a walk, reading together, playing a board game, or watching a family movie.
+This might include going for a walk, reading together, or playing a game.
 Warm baths and bedtime stories are a traditional part of the night routines of many families.
-Try to turn off all screens at least an hour before bedtime, according to the National Sleep Foundation.
-Screens suppress melatonin production, which is essential for healthy sleep.
+Try to turn off all screens at least an hour before bedtime as screens suppress melatonin production, which is essential for healthy sleep.